TREC Finances

 FINANCIAL AID:

-Students who are matriculated at time of participation in a shortTREC are eligible for scholarships to help defray the cost of the program.
-Graduated seniors, pathway students, and non-degree seeking students are not eligible for scholarships.
-On average, scholarships cover 20% of the program cost.
-Students apply for these scholarships at the time of application to the shortTREC program.
-Recipients of these scholarships will be notified shortly after notification of acceptance to the program.
+Students who are matriculated at time of participation in a shortTREC are eligible to apply for a Center for Global Education Scholarship to help defray the cost of the program.
+Students who will have graduated by the start date of the program as well as INTO Pathway, Caspersen School of Graduate Studies, Theological School, and non-degree seeking students are not eligible for any scholarship aid.
+Scholarships may cover up to 20% of the shortTREC program fee.
+Students may apply for these scholarships at the time of application to the shortTREC and are not guaranteed.
+Recipients of these scholarships will be notified shortly after acceptance to the program and prior to the non-refundable deposit deadline.

 longTRECs